tmthrgd/passit/README.md

 # passit

-[`passit`](https://pkg.go.dev/go.tmthrgd.dev/passit) is a collection of password generators in Go.
-It features a variety of different password generators from charsets to regular expressions and emoji.
+[`passit`](https://pkg.go.dev/go.tmthrgd.dev/passit) is a password generation toolkit for Go.
+It features a variety of different password generators from charsets to regular expressions, wordlists and emoji.

 All generators implement the following interface: